laijingtao/laijingtao.github.io/_pages/about.md

 My research examines the evolution of Earth’s topography and how it interacts with climate and solid Earth.
 I combine numerical models with observational data to quantify the rates and patterns of landscape evolution.
 I am particularly interested in characterizing how glaciers and rivers change Earth’s topography during glacial-interglacial cycles.

-**Prospective collaboration & Ph.D. students**: please feel free to contact me via email for any collaboration, discussion of ideas, or Ph.D. student opportunities.
+**Prospective collaboration & Ph.D. students**: please feel free to contact me via email for any collaboration, discussion of ideas, or [Ph.D. opportunities](/opportunities/).